• English日本語한국어

 • Log inStart now

-How to use NRQL: the mechanics of querying
+How to query with NRQL: the mechanics of querying

 Before using any tool, it's best to know how to use it.
 There's a process to creating, structuring, and writing queries with NRQL.
 Understanding the rules of querying with NRQL enables you to get the most from your data.
 Even if you've never queried anything before, just a basic understanding the rules allows you to access (almost) any data you need and visualize them in charts and dashboards.